A housing association can give you a starter tenancy for a 12-month trial period before deciding whether to give you a longer-term tenancy.

 Your housing association might allow you to transfer to a different property while you are a starter tenant but this will depend on their policy.

 Starter tenants do not have the right to buy their home.

-Use your housing association's official complaints procedure if you feel you're not being treated fairly or has failed to fulfil its responsibilities.
+Use your housing association's official complaints procedure if you feel you're not being treated fairly or if your landlord has failed to meet their responsibilities.